NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Answer:

 Order is the taxonomic category higher than family and lower than class.
-An order consists of one or more groups of families which share certain common characteristics.
+An order consists of one or more groups of families that share certain common characteristics.
 For example, the families Felidae and Canidae are included in the same order of carnivores.

 Q9.
 Define and understand the following terms: